atmandhol/tappr/docs/USAGE.md

 * `--registry-tbs-repo TEXT`: Default registry repo on the registry server to use for build service.
 Don't include the registry server or starting /.
 * `--registry-username TEXT`: Registry username to use while installing tap
 * `--registry-password TEXT`: Registry password to use while installing tap.
 If using GCR set this as path to jsonkey file.
+* `--pkg-relocation-repo TEXT`: Default registry repo on the registry server to use for relocating TAP packages.
+Don't include the registry server or starting /.
 * `--help`: Show this message and exit.

 ## `tappr tap`